oIdsport/oIdsport/README.md

 rentry - https://rentry.co/hrts4satoru

-leave me a note in my guestbook before leaving

 <!---
 oIdsport/oIdsport is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.